Merck Manual

 • In chronic pulmonary histoplasmosis: Cavitary lesions in most patients

-• In progressive disease: Hilar adenopathy with diffuse nodular infiltrates in about 50% of patients
+• In progressive disease: Hilar adenopathy with diffuse nodular infiltrates in approximately 50% of patients

 Bronchoalveolar lavage or tissue biopsy may be necessary to obtain histology specimens; serologic testing and culture of urine, blood, and sputum specimens are also done.
 Because culturing Histoplasma can pose a severe biohazard to laboratory personnel, the laboratory should be notified of the suspected diagnosis.